When To Refinish Wood Furniture

 We believe hardwax oil, specifically Oil Plus 2C, is an ideal wood finishing product.
 It is a very easy-to-use product, even if you have limited skills in refinishing wood furniture.

 It provides an excellent performing wood finish in a simple one-coat application process!
-And, a broad range of colors are available!
+And, a broad range of colours are available!

 Now that you know about the available finishing options, we will explain the process of stripping, preparing/sanding, and refinishing a wood furniture project with Oil Plus 2C to achieve a beautiful, natural, hand-rubbed wood finish.